DataTalksClub/mlops-zoomcamp/06-best-practices/homework.md

 ## Deadline

-The deadline for submitting is TBA 23:00 CEST.
+The deadline for submitting is 25 July 23:00 CEST.
 After that, the form will be closed.

 ## Solution